Alexander454584/CredaCashUI/README.md

 - **Community-Built**: Crafted by enthusiasts for the CredaCash community.
 - **User-Friendly**: Intuitive design for fast and easy onboarding.
 - **Compatibility**: Available on Windows.
+- Additional Component: Requires Visual C++ Redistributable for Visual Studio 2015-2022 (x64) to be installed for proper functionality.

 ## Installation
 1. Visit the [Releases](https://github.com/Alexander454584/CredaCashUI/releases) page.